LouisCE/warrior-path/README.md

 - As an accessibility-conscious user, I want keyboard focus indicators and readable font contrast.
 - As a motivated learner, I want to sign up or express interest directly from the page.

+## Value to Users

+The website helps users understand what the school offers, who the instructors are, and how to sign up.
+It also gives them an impression of the school's tone and style.
+Clear navigation and responsive design make it easy to use on any device.
+Users can quickly find detailed class information, learn about the expertise of trainers, and easily join the gym through an intuitive sign-up form.
+The website's responsive design ensures seamless usability across devices, while accessibility makes it inclusive for users with visual impairments.

 ## Website Goals and Objectives

 - Clearly communicate the types of martial arts offered (striking and grappling styles).